-It's late in the season, but many of us probably have one or two weddings left to look forward to this year.
+Summer is just around the corner, and many of us probably have one or two weddings to look forward to this year.

 Wedding presents are a tricky business.
 Some people thankfully still have wedding registries, which makes gifting easy: just pick a toaster or a kettle from the John Lewis website and you're all set.